-4.1.
+5.1.
 Governance structure

 The following illustration sets out the NCT's governance structures.
+NCT - Schedule 3A public entity

-Figure 4: NCT Governance Structures
+Figure 9: NCT Governance Structure

-The National Consumer Tribunal (NCT) is a Schedule 3A public entity that reports to an Executive Authority i.e. the Minister of Trade and Industry through the Consumer and Corporate Regulation Division (CCRD) and Public Entity Oversight Unit (PEO) of the Department of Trade and Industry ("the dti").
-The NCT's activities are funded by the provision of a budget, approved by the dti from funds provided by the fiscus, as well as filing fees.
+The National Consumer Tribunal (NCT) is a Schedule 3A public entity that reports to an Executive Authority i.e. the Minister of Trade, Industry and Competition through the Consumer and Corporate Regulation Division (CCRD) and Public Entity Oversight Unit (PEO) of the Department of Trade, Industry and Competition ("the dtic").
+The NCT's activities are funded by the provision of a budget, approved by the dtic from funds provided by the fiscus, as well as filing fees.
 The NCT Executive Chairperson (the Chairperson) is accountable for the NCT governance and oversight, inclusive of oversight of operational management.

 Good governance is crucial to both business sustainability and the growth of the organisation.
 The NCT has three committees that advise the Accounting Authority on matters pertaining to governance.
 These are the Audit and Risk Committee, the Human Resources Governance Committee and the ICT Governance Committee.
-Each of these committees functions by way of a formal Charter.
+Each of these committees' functions by way of a formal Charter.
 The Human Resources Governance Committee also serves as a Performance Management Committee.

-4.2.
+5.2.
 Operational structure

 The current operational structure of the NCT was initially included in the 2015/16 APP and was subsequently approved by the dti.
 The future proposed structure has been adjusted over time to ensure that it remains relevant and appropriate to organisational requirements.
 It ensures that the NCT continues to have the right people, with the right skills and competencies available at the right time, at the appropriate level to deliver on its mandate.
-The NCT is currently developing a futurefocused organisation design to inform subsequent structural iterations.
+The NCT is currently developing a future-focused organisation design to inform subsequent structural iterations.

-The NCT has been on an ongoing journey to develop automated, digitally enabled systems and processes; to ensure the efficiency and effectiveness of its operations.
+The NCT has been on an ongoing journey to develop automated, digitally enabled systems and processes, to ensure the efficiency and effectiveness of its operations.
 This has been done in order to operate within the constraints of its available budget and human resources.
 As the NCT's services expand to support the implementation of the NCAA (2019), the current case management and e-filing systems will be adapted and configured accordingly.